MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut01_reference.rst

 5. Map your tomogram
 ^^^^^^^^^^^^^^^^^^^^

-Map will calculate the pairwise distances/similarity between the references and the subvolumes and therefore a localization map:
+The map command will calculate the pairwise distances/similarity between the references and the subvolumes and therefore a localization map:

 .. prompt:: bash $